samwisehawkins/wrftools/README.md

 be replaced by python equivalents to ensure better compatibility.

-## Visualisation
+## Visualisation / interface with NCL

-NCL is used as the primary visualisation tool.
+NCL is used as the primary visualisation tool, and also for extacting time-series at locations and heights.
 Communication with NCL is done through environment variables, as well as attributes within the wrfout netcdf files.
 The following environment variables are set:

 * FCST_FILE      netcdf file to use